vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ### Configure the rootchain

 The rootchain server is a Geth instance running in dev mode, which simulates the Ethereum network.
-This is needed to deploy and initialize the rootchain smart contracts.
+This is needed to deploy and initialize the rootchain smart contracts. **This is only needed if you are running the demo instance.**

   ```bash
   ./polygon-edge rootchain server